ReSpeak/tsdeclarations/ts3protocol.md

   | INTEGER    | 32             | The LibTomCrypt used keysize              |
   | INTEGER    | publicKey.x    | The affine X-Coordinate of the public key |
   | INTEGER    | publicKey.y    | The affine Y-Coordinate of the public key |

+- `ip` should be set to the final resolved ip address of the server you are actually connecting to.

 ## 3.2 initivexpand/initivexpand2 (Client <- Server)
 Depending on the server version the server will send a different init request.